 Good Grief!
-18 Beloved Facts About Peanuts
+18 Facts About Charles Schulz's Peanuts Comics

 “We always say that each of the characters represents a piece of our dad,” Craig Schulz, Charles’ son, says in a new book about the production of the new movie, The Art and Making of the Peanuts Movie.
 “Charlie Brown was his real self, while Snoopy was what he wanted to be.”